thinkgh/tfr_Restate_data/README.md

 When running downloader, the images are saved in folder `output/images/<folder_name>/<location_id>`

-# Get addresses from redfin
+# Get addresses from redfin, loopnet

 ## Usage